aidnurs/-100DaysOfCode/log.md

 # 100 Days Of Code - Log

+### Day 14: August 20, 2017

+**Today's Progress**: worked on simple jsCalculator(from FCC)+D5/#JS30+algorithms

+**Thoughts:** cheated with this calculator, copied style and html, because have interest only in javascript.
+Also started using some jQuery, it's really helpful.

 ### Day 13: August 19, 2017

 **Today's Progress**: worked all day with nodejs, upgraded my server, now it can give you all files from this dir